-Adam O’Day is a painter based in Abington, MA.
-O’Day received a BFA in Illustration/Design from The Art Institute of Boston at Lesley University and has exhibited his work in Boston, New York City, Atlanta, London, and New London, CT.
+Adam O’Day is a skilled painter residing in Abington, MA, who obtained his BFA in Illustration/Design from The Art Institute of Boston at Lesley University.
+His impressive body of work has been featured in esteemed galleries and cultural institutions throughout Boston, New York City, Atlanta, London, and New London, CT.

-In the past, O’Day has approached representational paintings with a more dreamlike feel.
-In this series, the color palettes seem to be more lifelike and inspired by observation, rather than memory.
-The reason for this, is the artist returning to the world after 2 years in the studio, painting interiors, still lifes, and sinks.
-This year, Adam has ventured out to paint landscapes and cityscapes, something he hasn’t done for a few years.
-The main mission of this collection is to show the viewer the relationship between natural scenes and urban settings.
-O’Day aims to show how mark-making and color can create a bridge between the two subjects.
+More recently, Adam has ventured out to paint landscapes and cityscapes, something he hasn’t done in a few years.
+The main objective of this collection is to reveal the connection between natural and urban environments.
+O’Day seeks to demonstrate how mark-making and color can create a link between the two subjects.